-Our business advisory officers run free tax seminars and workshops for new businesses and organisations.
-For more information or to register to attend one of these sessions go to www.ird.govt.nz (keyword: workshop) or phone 0800 377 778.
+Our community compliance officers run free tax seminars and workshops for new businesses and organisations.
+For more information or to register to attend one of these sessions go to www.ird.govt.nz (search keyword: seminar) or phone 0800 377 774.